ivardesign/960-fixed-width-template/README.md

   people and marketing to the jr. designer to the CEO, everyone represents the company/business.

-  Your card, the front door, all convey a message to your target audience about you and your product.
+  Your business card, your front door, your personal attire, all convey a message to your target audience about you and your product.
 With this awareness we can take the real responsibilty we all have to work with each other to put the best product out we're capable of.

-It's not just about the code but the code is a critical ingredient of the cake.
+  It's not just about the code but obviously the code is a critical ingredient of the cake.
 Keep your code neat and style consistent.
   Add comments to your code.
 Commit frequently with meaningful commit messages.
 Use meaningful class names so future-you and/or the developer after you can easily figure out what your system is and get to work quickly and with ease.

   Whatever your approach is to developing this site, try to focus on the main topics of Responsive, Flexbox and Grid.
 Your product